 While there were quite a few European roasters at this year’s London Coffee Festival, I managed to MISS THEM ALL, something I’m still kicking myself about.
 So, although various British roasters were out in force, with the likes of Origin, Climpson and Sons, J Atkinson & Co. and Small Batch in attendance, I deliberately made a bee-line for the European roasters and, in particular, the Irish roasters, spending at least 50% of my time in The Village each day.

-To find out exactly what I did, you need to check back next week when I’ll be writing about the kit I found, and in a fortnight to see which roasters I met.
-In the meantime, let me close by saying that this year’s event was so good that I’ve already pencilled next year (Budapest, 13th -15th June 2017) into the diary.
+To find out exactly what I did, check out all the kit I found, and see which roasters I met.
+Let me close by saying that this year’s event was so good that I’ve already pencilled next year (Budapest, 13th -15th June 2017) into the diary.

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.